 Never mix hazardous waste with other waste or substances.
 Also make sure that you do not store hazardous waste for long periods.

-If you have delivered the waste, you must also enter the names of the consignee and driver, as well as their contact details.
-You may only deliver the waste to consignees and transport companies that have the required permits for treating hazardous waste.
+When handing over hazardous waste, mark down the recipient's name, the driver's name and their contact details in your records.
+You may only hand over waste to recipients and transport companies that have the required permits for treating and transporting hazardous waste.

 When your company delivers hazardous waste, you must prepare a separate shipping document for the process.
 The shipping document must accompany the waste throughout the waste shipment process.
 After that it must be given to the waste consignee.
 You must keep a copy of the shipment document for three years after the shipment.